aristanetworks/avd-workshops/workshops/git.md

 git status
 ```

-Since this is a brand new repo you should see output similar to the following, indicating there are untracked files.
+Since this is a brand new repo, you should see output similar to the following, indicating there are untracked files.

 ``` bash
 On branch main